ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 # Required Proxy State {#mappings}

-In the methods defined in this document, the proxy is aware of the QUIC Connection IDs being used by proxied connections, along with the UDP sockets (IP addresses and ports) used to communicate with the client and the target.
+In the methods defined in this document, the proxy is aware of the QUIC Connection IDs being used by proxied connections, along with the UDP 4-tuples (local and remote IP addresses and ports) used to communicate with the client and the target.
 Tracking Connection IDs in this way allows the proxy to reuse server-facing sockets for multiple connections and support the forwarding mode of proxying.